Shippable/docs/sources/deploy/tutorial/deploy-to-gcp-gke-shippable.md

 #####3b.
 Add `resources` section of the config

 `resources` section holds the information that is necessary to deploy to a Kubernetes cluster.
-In this case we have 2 resources defined of type `dockerOptions` and `params`.

 Add the following to your `shippable.yml`:

 ```
 resources:
-  - name: cd_gke_docker_opts
+  - name: cd_gke_docker_opts # runtime container settings
     type: dockerOptions
     versionTemplate:
       workingDir: "/tmp"